humblelad/Shodan-Dorks/README.md

 # Shodan Dorks
 *Dorks for shodan.io* website.
-Taken from publicly availabel sources.
+Taken from publicly available sources.

 # Shodan
 _Shodan is a search engine that lets the user find specific types